vipulnaik/entertainment-and-self-education/notes/consumption-plan.md

 Stuff that is not yet on Netflix, that I expect will get on it in the next several months:

-* Squid Game Season 2 (releasing December 26, 2024)
+* Squid Game Season 3 (estimated release September 2025)

 All the above are Netflix originals so they won't leave once they are on Netflix.